hro1025/TDD_oppgave_Reading_Progress/README.md

-# Reading Progress Tracker — TDD Exercise
-Overview

-This exercise explores Test-Driven Development (TDD) by building a small, isolated domain model step by step.
-The focus is not on completeness, but on learning how design emerges through tests.

-Assignment

-Title: Exploring a Domain with TDD — Reading Progress Tracker Time frame: 1–2 hours
-Focus: Red → Green → Refactor as a learning cycle
-Goal: Experience how design evolves through tests

-Background

-You will build a small, isolated part of a system that tracks how far you have progressed in a book.

-The scope is intentionally limited:

-No UI

-No database

-Pure domain logic only

-## Part 1 — Formulate the Hypothesis

-Create a class called ReadingProgress that can answer the question:

-“How far along am I in this book?”

-The design is intentionally vague.
-You begin by writing tests.

-## Part 2 — First Experiment (Red)

-Hypothesis:
-If 0 pages of a book have been read, the progress should be 0%.

-Write one test that expresses this behavior

-The test should fail

-Part 3 — Minimal Implementation (Green)

-Implement just enough code to make the test pass.

-Do not add extra functionality

-Focus only on satisfying the test

-## Part 4 — Refactor

-Refactor the code for clarity without changing behavior.

-Tests must remain green

-## Part 5 — New Hypothesis

-Hypothesis:
-If half of the book has been read, the progress should be 50%.

-Repeat the Red → Green → Refactor cycle.

-## Part 6 — Edge Case Exploration

-Choose one of the following scenarios:

-Total pages = 0

-Pages read > total pages

-Pages read < 0

-Write the test first, then decide how the system should behave.
+# Reading Progress Tracker — TDD Assignment

+## Overview

+This assignment focuses on learning **Test-Driven Development (TDD)** by building a small, isolated **domain model** step by step.

+The goal is **not** to build a complete application, but to experience how **design emerges through tests** using the
+**Red → Green → Refactor** cycle.

+---

+## Learning Goals

+- Practice writing tests **before** implementation
+- Let tests **drive the design**
+- Keep the domain small, isolated, and expressive
+- Refactor safely with tests as a safety net

+---

+## Scope & Constraints

+### In scope (graded)
+- Pure **domain logic**
+- Unit tests
+- TDD workflow

+### Out of scope (not graded)
+- UI
+- Console input/output
+- Database
+- Framework-specific code

+> Any UI (including console applications) must be kept **separate** from the domain model.

+---

+## Domain Problem

+You will model a small part of a system that answers the question:

+> **“How far along am I in this book?”**

+The system should calculate **reading progress as a percentage (0–100)** based on:
+- Pages read
+- Total pages

+---

+## Assignment Steps

+### Part 1 — Formulate the First Hypothesis

+Create a domain class called `ReadingProgress`.

+Do **not** design it upfront.
+Start by writing a test.

+---

+### Part 2 — First Experiment (Red)

+**Hypothesis:**
+If `0` pages of a book have been read, the progress should be `0%`.

+- Write one test that expresses this behavior
+- Run the test and confirm that it fails

+---

+### Part 3 — Minimal Implementation (Green)

+- Implement **just enough code** to make the test pass
+- Do not add extra functionality
+- Avoid guessing future requirements

+---

+### Part 4 — Refactor

+- Improve clarity, naming, or structure
+- Do not change behavior
+- All tests must remain green

+---

+### Part 5 — New Hypothesis

+**Hypothesis:**
+If half of the book has been read, the progress should be `50%`.

+- Write a new test **against the same domain model**
+- Let the new test force changes to the existing design
+- Repeat the Red → Green → Refactor cycle

+---

+### Part 6 — Edge Case Exploration

+Choose **one** of the following scenarios:

+- Total pages = `0`
+- Pages read > total pages
+- Pages read < `0`

+For the chosen case:
+- Write the test first
+- Decide how the system should behave
+- Adjust the domain model accordingly

+There is no single “correct” answer — only a **consistent, well-tested decision**.

+---

+## Optional (Not Graded)

+After the domain logic is complete and fully tested, you may create a **simple console application** that:

+- Reads user input (pages read, total pages)
+- Uses the `ReadingProgress` domain class
+- Prints the calculated progress

+The console app must not contain business logic.

+---

+## Success Criteria

+You have completed the assignment when:

+- Tests were written **before** implementation
+- A **single domain model** evolved through tests
+- No hardcoded values are tied to specific test cases
+- One edge case is explicitly tested
+- The domain logic can exist independently of any UI